 Types of monarchy

 Monarchies exist in many forms.
 In absolute monarchies, the monarch has complete power, with no checks or balances to their authority.
 However, most modern monarchies are limited monarchies, in which the power of the monarch is limited by laws, a constitution, and/or a more democratic governmental body such as a parliament.
 Limited monarchies can be further broken down into several sub-types such as a constitutional monarchy, a mixed monarchy, or a federal monarchy.
 As a result of these variations, the role and power of the modern monarch varies from country to country.
 While a few monarchs are still the undisputed rulers of their nations, many are essentially ceremonial figureheads with little political power.
-For example, England's Queen Elizabeth II is the Head of State and commands great wealth, prestige, and respect—however, the country is actually ruled by Parliament and its the Head of Government, the Prime Minister.
+For example, England's King Charles III is the Head of State and commands great wealth, prestige, and respect—however, the country is actually ruled by Parliament and its the Head of Government, the Prime Minister.
 A full list of the world's monarchies are in the table below, including the type of monarchy and the current monarch.

 The United Kingdom: The most well-known monarchy in the world